This guide was last updated in January 2019. It previously appeared on the AboutCookies.org site, which like Out-Law.com was run by Pinsent Masons.

-New powers have been introduced so that a serious breach of the UK Regulations can result in an ICO fine of up to £500,000.
+PECR currently carries a maximum fine of £500,000 for serious breaches.
+It is anticipated that this power will only be used in limited circumstances.
 Before this the fine was £5,000 and companies may have been willing to run the risk but with these increased powers the result of enforcement action is potentially more severe.

 A new ePrivacy Regulation is currently being debated within Europe.
 Under this proposal the fines under PECR are likely to come into line with the fines now available under the UK Data Protection Act 2018, which implements the GDPR.
 The fines will then be substantially higher.

 It is important to remember that consent under PECR applies where a cookie, other than a strictly necessary cookie, is used irrespective of whether personal data is collected by that cookie.

 The UK's Data Protection Act of 2018 derives from the GDPR and demands that where personal information is collected then data subjects, including internet users, should be told of this collection or information about it should be made available to them.